Sleeping/Napping in Your Car Safely

 Project Summary: The Hypersomnia Foundation is committed to increasing awareness of idiopathic hypersomnia (IH) in both the public arena and the medical community through outreach, education, awareness, and research.
-The Foundation does this, in part, through actively participating in nationwide sleep conferences and educational events, sponsoring a hypersomnia-specific patient registry whose data is available to researchers, and providing physicians, sleep professionals, individuals and their families with free educational and other sleep disorder-specific support materials.
+The Foundation does this, in part, through actively participating in conferences and hosting educational events, sponsoring a hypersomnia-specific patient registry whose data is available to researchers, and providing physicians, sleep professionals, individuals and their families with free educational and other sleep disorder-specific support materials.

 Over the past months, we have accomplished the following:

--- We continue to share important research and other news relating to rare sleep disorders via our e-newsletter, SomnusNooze, to almost 4,900 subscribers.
+-- We continue to share important research and other news relating to rare sleep disorders via our free e-newsletter, SomnusNooze, to almost 4,900 subscribers.

--- We continue to increase our Social Media outreach to over 5,900 active followers, via Facebook, Instagram, Twitter and LinkedIn.
+-- We continue to increase our Social Media outreach to 8,735 active followers, via Facebook, Instagram, Twitter and LinkedIn.
 Through these platforms, we actively share information about ongoing clinical trials, provide access to free resources for the sleep disorder community, promote community support groups, and encourage participation in local and national advocacy efforts to increase awareness of sleep disorders and funding for research and access to treatments.

 -- We continue to expand our education and awareness outreach to family physicians, medical students and residents, school counselors, and nursing associations, by providing free materials and resources to better understand and support patients and students with sleep disorders.
 Available on our website, our resources include: